Last updated on November 5th, 2021

 In some cases, using the Bona Fide Residence instead of the Physical Presence Test makes more sense.
 An experienced accountant will help you decide.

 Also, remember that income earned while physically present in the States is taxed there.
 You cannot exclude it with the Foreign Earned Income Exclusion.
 But there is an upside.
 You can use that non-excluded income to contribute to an IRA.
-This is another reason to keep track of your travel details and have an accountant guide you.
+This is another reason for keeping track of your travel details and having an accountant guide you.

 To ensure that your expat taxes are optimized, schedule a consultation with one of our expert expat accountants.

 With the new year quickly approaching, now is the time for year-end tax planning, especially for expats!
 We share our top year-end tax tips here.
 With the right tax planning, Americans abroad can maximize tax deductions and exclusions and improve their retirement...